mmkal/pgkit/packages/migrator/readme.md

 The migration scripts it runs are plain `.sql` files.
 No learning the quirks of an ORM, and how native postgres features map to API calls.

-This isn't a cli tool - it's a cli tool _helper_.
+This isn't technically a cli - it's a cli _helper_.
 Most node migration libraries are command-line utilities, which require a separate `database.json` or `config.json` file where you have to hard-code in your connection credentials.
 This library uses a different approach - it exposes a javascript function which you pass a slonik instance into.
 The javascript file you make that call in then becomes a runnable migration script.

 ## Usage